xmliszt/taboo-ai/public/features/content.md

 ![Join the leaderboard](/features/feature-img-3.png)

-With the **Wall of Fame (Leaderboard)**, you can now submit your game scores to join the rankings.
-To do so, you will have to **create a nickname** for yourself that is unique, so that we can identify you.
-At the start, you will not have a nickname, but not to worry!
-Simply play one round of the **Daily Challenge** and we will prompt you to create a nickname to save your game scores.
+You can now submit your game scores to join the **Wall of Fame (Leaderboard)** and compete with other players!
+To get started, you'll need to create a **unique nickname** so we can identify you.
+Don't worry if you don't have one yet - just play one round of the **Daily Challenge** and we'll prompt you to create a nickname to save your scores.

 ![Nickname Creation](/features/feature-img-4.png)

-After completing the **Daily Challenge**, we will prompt you to create the nickname and join the leaderboard once we detect that you have not registered with us.
-By clicking **YES**, you will be directly to the nickname creation page.
+Once you **complete the Daily Challenge** and if you haven't registered with us yet, we will ask if you want to **create a nickname and join the leaderboard**.
+Just click **"YES"** and we'll take you straight to the nickname creation page.

 ![Recovery Key](/features/feature-img-5.png)

-After creating the nickname successfully, we will generate this important **Recovery Key** that will only be availble to you. **Recovery Key** is used to restore your games on other devices, or in situtations where you have cleared your browser caches or re-installed your browser.
-We use this **Recovery Key** to uniquely identify you and retrieve your game scores for you.
-Hence, keep this **Recovery Key** somewhere that only you know :)
+Once you create your nickname, we'll give you an exclusive **Recovery Key**.
+This key is crucial for restoring your games on different devices or after clearing your browser history.
+We use it to **uniquely identify you and retrieve your scores**.
+So be sure to **keep your Recovery Key confidential and safe**!

 ![Submit Scores to Leaderboard](/features/feature-img-6.png)

-Afterwards, you will be able to choose to submit your **Daily Challenge** scores to the **Wall of Fame (Leaderboard)** or not.
-If you do so, you will be able to see your scores ranked among other players who have submitted theirs.
-It is perfectly fine if you don't want to rank yourself in the leaderboard!
+Once you've completed the Daily Challenge and created your unique nickname with the Recovery Key, you'll have the option to **submit your scores to the Wall of Fame (Leaderboard)**.
+If you choose to do so, your scores will be ranked against other players who have submitted their scores as well.
+However, it's totally up to you whether you want to participate in the leaderboard or not - there's no pressure!

 ## Recover Your Scores / Playing on a new device?

-Since there is no login mechanism in the game (because we don't want to make things unnecessarily complicated but just want you to have fun!), **Recovery Key** that you got when you created your nickname with us, will be the **only way** for you to restore your scores.
+We decided **not to include a login mechanism** in the game to make things simple and enjoyable for you.
+So, the Recovery Key you received when creating your nickname with us will be the **sole way** for you to recover your scores.

 ![How To Recover?](/features/feature-img-7.png)